Arctic-Xiangjian/SNRAware/README_LORA.md

 1. Add explicit CLI arg/config key in `run.py` for `pretrained_model_path` and load it before LoRA injection.
 2. Add a small merge utility to export a fully merged model from base + LoRA adapter when needed for deployment.
 3. Add a unit test that validates custom dataset output signatures (`tuple` length, dtype, shape, channel order).
+4. Add a multi-coil FastMRI bridge only after the coil-combination or coil-aware model contract is explicit.